What Is Product Category Analysis And Why Is It Important?

 How have these strong brands made it possible?
 How have they remained relevant?

 Brands are using tools and services that identify and solve customers’ key frustrations – when this is done in the form of analysis on a day-to-day basis – brands become embedded in their customers’ journeys.
 Brands such as Google, Nike, and Amazon have aimed at only one thing – a desire to become indispensable.

 In a highly competitive market, including customer experiences and creating visual expressions in the form of product category analysis can make all the difference in establishing a competitive advantage.

 Product promotional strategies are mainly designed to inform, persuade and influence the consumer’s decisions.
 The main intention of promotion strategies vary among organizations.
 While some use promotion to hold their current position in the market, others perform promotion to expand their market.

 An effective promotional strategy can help a business to differentiate its products, improve sales, increase their product value and stabilize sales.
 Product differentiation using the product category analysis becomes key for a business to differentiate its goods and services from those of its competitors.

 Category analysis offers deeper understanding about the demographics of your customers, available distribution channels and the strategies of your competitors – with this you will be well positioned to understand the category drivers, and thereby design better promotion strategies.

 4. Product Positioning and Strategy

 When a company intends to relaunch, re-brand or introduce a new product – category analysis can be used to investigate the behavior of the target market.
 Category analysis dissects the product features and compares them with potential need of your target consumer.
-Brands can undertake changes or improvements to the product packaging, quality, advertising, promotion campaigns, customer service, pricing and much more using the customer insights, thereby helping to properly position their products in the market.
+Brands can undertake changes or improvements to the product packaging, quality, advertising, promotion campaigns, customer service, pricing, and much more using customer insights, thereby helping to properly position their products in the market.